-The home to the greatest variety of athletic activities on the St. George Campus, the Athletic and Physical Education Centre (AC) is the main athletic and activity facility for the University of Toronto and houses four gyms; Field House with a 200m indoor track and four multi-purpose courts; Strength and Conditioning Centre; dance studio; North American and English squash courts; Olympic and 25yd pool; fencing salle; indoor golfing facility and the MacIntosh Sport Medicine Clinic.
+The home to the greatest variety of athletic activities on the St. George Campus, the Athletic and Physical Education Centre (AC) is the main athletic and activity facility for the University of Toronto and houses four gyms; a field house with a 200m indoor track, fitness zones and four multi-purpose courts; a strength and conditioning centre; dance studio; North American and English squash courts; an Olympic sized pool and a 25yd pool; fencing salle; and the MacIntosh Sport Medicine Clinic.